Blotch3D/Blotch3D/readme.md

 Then add that XNB file to your project and set its project properties so it is copied to the output folder for loading at run time.

-You can even programmatically call the pipeline tool, or even call methods directly in the MonoGame.Framework.Content.Pipeline.dll to do the conversion at run-time, but only on target platforms that would also support development.
+On a side note, the Monogame project wizard creates a project that can convert standard file types to XNB during build time, but in my opinion that unnecessarily complicates the build process.
+Also, you can even programmatically call the pipeline tool, or even call methods directly in the MonoGame.Framework.Content.Pipeline.dll to do the conversion at run-time, but only on target platforms that would also support development.
 See
 <https://community.monogame.net/t/building-and-loading-content-at-runtime/10849>
 for more information.
 (And speaking of importing files programmatically, you can use the BlGraphicsDeviceManager.LoadFromImageFile method to load